Providing Verification

 Documented verification, interface, and state hub verification are the primary sources of verification.
 Documented verification is written evidence (also known as hard copy) originating from any of the following:

-Individual qualified to have knowledge of the required information
+An individual qualified to have knowledge of the required information.

 Collateral contact verification